Fairholme reports stake in Fannie, Freddie; wants restructuring

-WASHINGTON (Reuters) - Fairholme Capital Management said on Monday that it has acquired a combined $2.4 billion stake in the preferred shares of Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, making a long-shot bet that the government-controlled mortgage finance firms will be revived as private companies in the future.
+WASHINGTON, June 3 (Reuters) - Fairholme Capital Management said on Monday that it has acquired a combined $2.4 billion stake in the preferred shares of Fannie Mae and Freddie Mac, making a long-shot bet that the government-controlled mortgage finance firms will be revived as private companies in the future.

 Recently, a number of day traders, investment firms and hedge funds have poured into both the common and preferred stock of Fannie Mae and Freddie Mac in the hope the firms will eventually be able to buy their way out of government control.